 So, now that you know you need to have this conversation with your tenant, what exactly should you ask them to do?
 Here are a few ideas that are on every home winterization checklist, even if you don’t live on the property yourself.

 - Insulate Windows and Doors: This is likely one that they can check on their own, but any major issues should be handled by the landlord directly.
+This can help prevent heat loss and keep warm air in and cold air out when there are low temperatures outside.

 - Clean the Chimney: You’ll want to hire a professional to do this if the fireplace is wood burning.
 If it utilizes gas logs, have it checked every few years to reduce the possibility of a leak or other issue.